An infographic promoting a new critical appraisal tool for real world evidence developed by ARC East Midlands has been released.

 This will allow researchers to quickly and easily assess the quality of real-world evidence studies using electronic health records.

-To learn about the tool, click here to download the infographic.
+To learn about the tool, download the infographic using the link below.